Node synchronization

 You can restart Besu during a checkpoint sync in case of hardware or software problems.
 The sync resumes from the last valid world state and continues to download blocks starting from the last downloaded block.

-Fast synchronization
+Fast synchronization (Deprecated)

-You can enable fast sync using --sync-mode=FAST.
+You can enable fast sync using --sync-mode=FAST

 Fast sync downloads the block headers and transaction receipts, and verifies the chain of block headers from the genesis block.